Aaron-Bopp/Obsidian-notes/SecondBrain/SecondBrain/ContentNotes/History/notes1940's General Notes.md

         - Atomic bombs
             - Trinity Test first successful atomic bomb around the time of Potsdam Conference
             - Truman decides to use bomb to end the war and chooses Hiroshima and Nagasaki because they were industrial centers and highly populated
-            - USSR and just began amassing troops as they agreed to in the Yalta Conference
+            - [[Russia|USSR]] and just began amassing troops as they agreed to in the Yalta Conference
             - Some died from bomb, others died from infections and wounds, some were effected by the radiation and are still discriminated against
             - [[SecondBrain/history/Did the Atomic Bombs end WW2]]
                 - US knew that Japan was negotiating surrender through neutral states, but US only wanted unconditional surrender